AaitijhyaGoswami/AaitijhyaGoswami/README.md

 # 💫 About Me:
-Hi, I’m Aaitijhya Goswami — a BS (Research) student at the Indian Institute of Science (IISc) with a strong interest in experimental physics, specifically condensed matter physics
+Hi, I’m Aaitijhya Goswami, a BS (Research) student at the Indian Institute of Science (IISc) with a strong interest in experimental physics, specifically condensed matter physics

 ## 🌐 Socials: